You are currently viewing the United States website Institutional website. You can change your location here or visit other RBC GAM websites.

 Past performance is not indicative of future results.
 With all investments there is a risk of loss of all or a portion of the amount invested.
 Where return estimates are shown, these are provided for illustrative purposes only and should not be construed as a prediction of returns; actual returns may be higher or lower than those shown and may vary substantially, especially over shorter time periods.
 It is not possible to invest directly in an index.

-Some of the statements contained in this document may be considered forward-looking statements which provide current expectations or forecasts of future results or events.
+Some of the statements contained in this material may be considered forward-looking statements which provide current expectations or forecasts of future results or events.
 Forward-looking statements are not guarantees of future performance or events and involve risks and uncertainties.
 Do not place undue reliance on these statements because actual results or events may differ materially from those described in such forward-looking statements as a result of various factors.
 Before making any investment decisions, we encourage you to consider all relevant factors carefully.

 ® / TM Trademark(s) of Royal Bank of Canada.
 Used under licence.

-© RBC Global Asset Management Inc., 2024
+© RBC Global Asset Management Inc., 2025

 document.addEventListener("DOMContentLoaded", function() { let wrapper = document.querySelector('div[data-location="inst-insight-article-additional-resources"]'); if (wrapper) { let liElements = wrapper.querySelectorAll('.link-card-item'); liElements.forEach(function(liElement) { liElement.classList.remove('col-xl-3'); liElement.classList.add('col-xl-4'); }); } })